jingxuan1990/StateStreet/Linux/Profiling_command.md

-#Linux基础知识
+#Goal

-#####when I am doing profiling document for one project, I often use those following commands for searching some information.
+#####when I am doing profiling document for one project, I often use those following commands for searching some useful information.

 ```bash